 Carolyn has developed extensive experience working with folks who struggle with intimately connecting with themselves and others, sometimes with depression or anxiety being an intricate web of causing this disconnection, or resulting from this connection (and often both).
 Carolyn has worked with many clients with extensive trauma experiences.

 She regularly delivers workshops, seminars, retreats, and sermons regarding topics of grief, self-compassion, shame, depression, anxiety, intimacy, vulnerability, authenticity and wholehearted living.
 (As a regular attender of The Meeting Place, Carolyn asks for your understanding, in that she does not see regular attenders of TMP as clients.)
 Believing that we are wired for connection, presentation topics generally point towards having more meaningful and satisfying connections.
-Carolyn has room left for only 1-2 engagements in 2018, she currently receiving inquiries for her winter 2019 speaking schedule.
-Carolyn speaks weekly on Thursdays at 2:30 on various topics with Hal Anderson on 680CJOB.
+Carolyn is available for speaking engagements and workshops.
+Currently her schedule is full until late March.
+Spring inquiries are welcome Carolyn speaks weekly on Thursdays at 2:30 on various topics with Hal Anderson on 680CJOB.

 Carolyn Klassen was an instructor at the University of Manitoba, having taught there for about 14 years, instructing Professional Master's students in areas of clinical interviewing, advanced communication, supervising topical seminars and groups.
 She continues to volunteer with the University supervising students in fieldwork education placements at Siloam Mission/Madison House and Steinbach Family Resource Centre.